Qwik System Flush® FAQ Frequently Asked Questions

 Qwik System Flush® is simply a better product at a better price.
 We have been shown to absorb water and acid as well as flush impurities, and this product is protected by US Patents #7,566,409 and #7,736,537.

-Yes, but you should not flush through the TXV or capillary tubes.
+Yes, but do not flush through the TXV or capillary tubes.
 They may become clogged with particulates.